JeuJeus/blog/content/blog/linux/open-zfs/why-do-all-my-buddies-keep-shilling-zfs.md

 Manual configuration of the Installation Image is probably required for a ZFS root based System.
 If you really want to use Windows or macOS there is definitely no hope for you - and no ZFS.
 [2]

+This article has grown much larger than I originally anticipated, but I'm happy to share the mystical world of ZFS with you.

 ---
 <a href="https://wiki.gentoo.org/wiki/ZFS" target="_blank">[1] - OpenZFS Gentoo Wiki</a>
 <a href="https://openzfs.org/" target="_blank">[2] - OpenZFS Wiki</a>